yakimoris/_dm1-homework1/README.md

 # _dm1-homework1

-this is repositoory with first datamining homework
+this is repository with first datamining homework